micro-os-plus/micro-os-plus-iii/tests/README.md

   on the development machine, compiled with gcc or clang
 - `platform-qemu-cortex-m7f` - run the tests as fully semihosted applications on a QEMU mps2-an500 emulated board (an Arm Cortex-M7F development board)
+- `platform-qemu-cortex-m4f` - run the tests as fully semihosted applications on a QEMU mps2-an386 emulated board (an Arm Cortex-M4F development board)
 - `platform-qemu-cortex-m3` - run the tests as fully semihosted applications on a QEMU mps2-an385 emulated board (an Arm Cortex-M3 development board)
 - `platform-qemu-cortex-m0` - run the tests as fully semihosted applications